-A range of agreements involving land use and access to land can be made under the Native Title Act 1993 (NTA) (Cwlth) for example agreements under the NTA right to negotiate or indigenous land use agreements.
+Agreements facilitating land use and/or access to land by government agencies and other interested parties can be negotiated with the relevant Aboriginal groups under the Native Title Act 1993 (NTA) (Cth) for example agreements under the NTA right to negotiate or by provisions in Indigenous Land Use Agreements.

 Agreements under the Right to Negotiate

 The majority of land use agreements in Western Australia are made under the right to negotiate (the RTN).
 Where the RTN applies, registered native title applicants can negotiate over proposed future acts, such as the granting of a mining lease or the compulsory acquisition of native title rights and interest.

 Agreements reached under the RTN usually provide for the following:

 - access to the area covered by the Agreement; and

 An RTN agreement may also proved for compensation for the loss or impairment of the native title rights and interests.

 An RTN agreement is contractually binding for all parties involved in the negotiation.

 Example of agreements made under the right to negotiate provisions include;

 - The Burrup and Maitland Estate Agreement (the Burrup Agreement);